RedCoolBeans/pkgsrc-cargos/README.md

 ```

 ##### pkgsrc-2014Q4
-This branches needs some update from HEAD (until pkgsrc-2015Q1 is tagged) due to the following:
+This branches needs some update from pkgsrc-2015Q1 due to the following:
 * pkgtools/pkgin (needs support for upgrading PRESERVE packages)
 * security/netpgpverify (needed by patched pkg_install from Joyent)
 * security/openssh (fixed rc.d script)